tsubasakong/openai-agent/README.md

 ### Bot Commands

 The bot supports the following commands:
-- `/start` - Start the bot
+- `/start` - Initialize the bot and get welcome message
 - `/help` - Show available commands
 - `/model` - Show current model settings
 - `/stats` - Show conversation statistics
 - `/ask [question]` - Ask a question to the AI assistant

-In private chats, the bot responds to all messages.
-In group chats, it only responds to messages that start with `/ask`.

-For more detailed instructions, see [TELEGRAM_BOT_GUIDE.md](TELEGRAM_BOT_GUIDE.md).
+The bot only responds to explicit commands.
+The primary way to interact with the bot is using the `/ask` command, such as `/ask What's the weather like today?`.

 ## Features

-- Chat with OpenAI assistants via Telegram
+- Chat with OpenAI assistants via Telegram using commands
-- Supports both text and file sharing
-- Command support (/start, /help, /model, /stats)
+- Command-driven interface for precise control
-- User authentication
+- User authentication based on authorized chat IDs

 ## CLI Mode